 It’s not something to brush off lightly now that video streaming is starting to take off.
 So here are 7 of the best streaming software that you can download and use today.

-Some of the streaming platforms in this list are paid for any professionals out there but most of them have free access to get started.
+Some of the streaming platforms in this list are paid for by any professionals out there, but most of them have free access to get started.

 Ready?
 Let’s fly.